milvue/pacsor/README.md

 The field `CALLBACK_URLS` in the `core` section allows PACSOR to send results to several PACS systems.
 For instance, if you have two services `storescu-1` and `storescu-2` with different PACS configurations, you can configure `core` to send results to these two PACS by setting `CALLBACK_URLS=http://storescu-1:8000,http://storescu-2:8000`.

+> **WARNING**:
+> If you create an other storescu service, you will need to edit `docker-compose.yml`  and add manually a new service.
+You will need also to set the `PACS_IP`, `PACS_PORT`, `PACS_AET` in order to fit the needed configuration.

 ### HL7 settings

-The `hl7` service, defined within `compose.hl7.yaml`, facilitates the sending of HL7 messages through `pacsor` logs and featuring also TechCare Trauma report.
+The `hl7` service, defined within `compose.hl7.yaml`, facilitates the sending of HL7 messages through `pacsor` logs and featuring also TechCare Report.
 By default, this service is disabled.
 To activate it, users shall:

 1. **Execute the setup script**: